Yogi Triana

-Yogi Triana (born 5 July 1994) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club Bekasi City.
+Yogi Triana (born 5 July 1994) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club Persipa Pati.

 Club career

 Persita Tangerang

 In 2013, Yogi signed a year contract with Persita Tangerang to play in the Indonesia Super League.
 He made his league debut on 31 January 2013 by starting in a 4–0 loss against Persidafon Dafonsoro.

 Sriwijaya FC

 On November 12, 2014, he moved to Sriwijaya.

 Return to Persita Tangerang

 In 2017, Yogi decided to re-join former club Persita Tangerang, signing a one-year contract with Persita from Sriwijaya to play in Liga 2.

 Perserang Serang

 On 18 June 2021, Yogi joined Perserang Serang from Persita Tangerang to play in 2021-22 Liga 2, he was contracted for one year with his friend while still in Persita, Egi Melgiansyah, Rio Ramandika and Henry Rivaldi.
 He made his league debut on 27 September by starting in a 2–1 win against PSKC Cimahi.